roddyrap/Minesweeper_Gameboy/README.md

 # Minesweeper Gameboy
-This is a port/demake of the microsoft game Minesweeper.
+This is a port/demake of the Microsoft game Minesweeper.
 The game works both for the Gameboy and the Gameboy colors, with enhanced colors for the latter.

 While I do have a Gameboy (Color) I wasn't able to test it on official hardware due to a lack of ability to load it to a cartridge.
-The rom file was tested on [BGB](https://bgb.bircd.org/) and [Emuclius](https://emulicious.net/).
+The ROM file was tested on [BGB](https://bgb.bircd.org/) and [Emuclius](https://emulicious.net/).

 # Gameplay (from Wikipedia)
 In Minesweeper, mines (that resemble naval mines in the classic theme) are scattered throughout a board, which is divided into cells.
 Cells have three states: uncovered, covered and flagged.
 A covered cell is blank and clickable, while an uncovered cell is exposed.
 Flagged cells are those marked by the player to indicate a potential mine location.